-20. The landlords are entitled to the following:
+21. The landlord is entitled to the following:

-- a) Vacant Possession of the Rented Premises. - b) An order for any and all costs charged to certify the order or associated with the Sheriff to enforce such a Possession Order should the Sheriff be engaged to execute the Possession Order.
+- a) Vacant Possession of the Rented Premises - b) An order for any and all costs charged to certify the order or associated with the Sheriff to enforce such a Possession Order should the Sheriff be engaged to execute the Possession Order.